Determining the Pavement Classification Number (PCN)

 Safety and continuity of air traffic

 Airport pavements must meet strict international standards for bearing capacity.
 The Aircraft Classification Number (ACN) is a number expressing the effect of an aircraft on the runway pavement, using a method defined by the International Civil Aviation Organization (ICAO).
 The Pavement Classification Number (PCN) is an ICAO standard used in combination with the ACN to indicate the strength of a runway, taxiway or apron.
-This helps to ensure that airport pavements are not subjected to excessive wear and tear, thus prolonging the usable life of the runway while promoting safe operations of aircraft.
+Aircraft with an ACN less than or equal to the PCN, may freely use the pavements.

 QRoad provides the solution for getting PCN values through Falling Weight Deflectometer (FWD) and Ground Penetrating Radar (GPR) testing.
 Our equipment allows us to simulate heavy wheel loads, from airplanes such as the Airbus A380 and Boeing 777.
 We have extensive experience in working at airports.